 Marcus Garvey speaking at Liberty Hall in 1920.
 Photo in public domain from Wikimedia Commons.

 In August of 1920, UNIA held the First International Convention of the Negro People at Madison Square Garden with delegates from 22 countries and over twenty-five thousand people in attendance.
 Other sections of this convention met at Liberty Hall on W 138th Street in Harlem, a venue Garvey had acquired in 1919.
 Later in 1922, the historical Black Abyssinian Baptist Church was constructed next to Liberty Hall.
 The convention enacted the Declaration of Rights of the Negro Peoples of the World.
 Some of the demands from this convention, which still sound relevant a century later, included the teaching of black history in school, equal wages, equality before the law, and the end of lynching.
 The 1920 Convention also adopted red, black, and green as the colors of the Pan-African flag.

 The Abyssinian Baptist Church, next to the former Liberty Hall

 Perhaps today Garvey’s insistence on economic self-reliance is an over-simplistic solution to complex historical and systemic injustices.
-However, Garvey’s cooperative black capitalism produced, nonetheless, some tangible results throughout New York City.
-UNIA opened a collection of black business which included grocery stores on 47 West 135th Street, 646 Lenox Avenue, and 552 Lenox Avenue; restaurants at Liberty Hall at 114 W. 138th St. in Harlem, and 75 West at 138th Street; a printing plant on 2305 Seventh Avenue, and an industry center on 62 West 142nd Street.
+However, Garvey’s cooperative Black capitalism produced, nonetheless, some tangible results throughout New York City.
+UNIA opened a collection of Black businesses which included grocery stores on 47 West 135th Street, 646 Lenox Avenue, and 552 Lenox Avenue; restaurants at Liberty Hall at 114 W. 138th St. in Harlem, and 75 West at 138th Street; a printing plant on 2305 Seventh Avenue, and an industry center on 62 West 142nd Street.

 Apartments built atop the site of the former Liberty Hall at 114 West 138th Street